How to prepare for a Sales job interview

 You should ask things along the lines of what are their best sales reps like and what do they think they do better than anyone else?
 The great thing about this question is it’ll help get the guy hiring you to reveal in part what he’s looking for in a candidate.

-Ask questions about their current sales pipeline, what data are they gathering on each stage of their sales pipeline and what do they think are the weaknesses of it.
+Ask questions about their current sales process, what data are they gathering on each stage of their sales pipeline and what do they think are the weaknesses of it.
 You might even make some suggestions yourself on possible improvements, the point isn’t that you'll definitely implement your suggestions but that you’re thinking about it, thinking about improving their current process so that you’re adding value to them.

 Lastly, ask about next steps this demonstrates that you’re motivated and you really want the job.
 If they ask you about if you have other job offers just make sure you make it really clear that you want this job and you want to work with them.